Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Crazy Aaron’s Buttercream Better Butter Thinking Putty

-Dr. Capanna-Hodge notes that therapy putty is popular amongst those with level one autism.
+Dr. Capanna-Hodge says therapy putty is popular amongst those with level-one autism.
 Crazy Aaron’s Thinking Putty comes in a variety of different colors and textures.
-This one offers an especially unique experience — it feels and smells like smooth frosting.
+This one offers an especially unique experience; it feels and smells like smooth frosting.
 While some find smells a pleasant sensory experience, others find them overwhelming.
 If scents aren’t for you, check out the Crazy Aaron’s Falling Water Thinking Putty.
-It is just as fun to play with, but is scent-free.
+It’s just as fun to play with but is scent-free.

 Speks Gump Memory Stress Ball